niyati0505/SIH-sikkim_monastries/README.md

 # 🏯 Sikkhim

-A **Next.js** project showcasing **360° views of monasteries in Sikkhim**.
+A **Next.js** project showcasing **Monasteries in Sikkim**.
-This project is built with modern web technologies to provide an immersive and interactive experience.
+This project is built with modern web technologies to provide a research based experience.

 ---